-It also features what is Ken Kojima’s best score, a work several leagues ahead of his other game soundtracks – including solid contributions like 3-D Tetris and Blaze & Blade: Eternal Quest, and disappointments like The Note.
+It also features Ken Kojima’s best score, a work several leagues ahead of his other game soundtracks – including solid contributions like 3-D Tetris and Blaze & Blade: Eternal Quest, and disappointments like The Note.
 Little is known about Kojima (at least in the English-speaking corners of the internet), so Red Alarm stands as an enticing, solitary proof of his talents.

-While the Virtual Boy was technically a 32-bit platform, its six sound channels (five wave + one noise) produce results that are closer to the Game Boy’s gritty timbres.
+While the Virtual Boy was technically a 32-bit platform, its six sound channels (five wave + one noise) produce results closer to the Game Boy’s gritty timbres.
 As such, Red Alarm is part of the chiptune era of game music and an excellent example of how limited technology can still produce music of considerable complexity.
 Indeed, if there’s one thing that stands out about the Red Alarm soundtrack, it’s Kojima’s all-guns-blazing attitude, as he creates music of relentless intensity.

 And initially, the Red Alarm soundtrack maintains this stylistic impression.
 While unusually intense for a first level track, “Stage 1” has the same ear-catching contrast that powered “Opening”.
 An uplifting, if somewhat tentative melody – now with a stronger pop bent – contrasts with a web of constantly churning rhythms that somehow never lose their irresistible forward drive.
 “Stage 2” is an intriguing experiment, introducing an almost unsettlingly playful and bouncy feel to Red Alarm’s rough edge, the latter still present through the cue’s pointed melody leads.

 But very soon, the Red Alarm soundtrack more than lives to its title.
-The first two boss tracks are expectedly more fragmented, structured around classic crisis motifs and quavering, startled melody leads.
+The first two boss tracks are more fragmented, structured around classic crisis motifs and quavering, startled melody leads.
 But it’s really on “Stage 3” that the Red Alarm soundtrack reveals its intention to underscore overwhelming odds and enemy numbers, rather than to herald the hero’s progress.
 Its melodies thinned out to repetitive, surreal two-note pulses, “Stage 3” feels like a blasted wasteland, with lethal dangers ready to strike at any moment.
 A curious breakdown just before the loop lets the music’s asphyxiating atmosphere abruptly fade into silence, turning “Stage 3” into Red Alarm’s most enigmatic moment.
 “Boss 3” dares listeners with a nearly five-minute run time, particularly oppressive rhythms and a minimalist, slow melody whose tortured attitude only turns bleaker and bleaker with each pained repetition.

 “Boss 3” is proof that while Kojima writes a constantly electrifying action score, he also knows how to build a specific, brutal mood – as if the entire game took place inside some unrelenting cosmic furnace.
 Kojima is also clever enough to still sparingly deploy melodic elements.
 It allows the melodies to stand out all the more once they appear, pulling in listeners even when the music’s jagged motion is less than accessible.
 And so “Stage 4” returns “Stage 1”’s melodicism, while “Boss 4” spectacularly dismantles it again.
-Initially scattered across the stereo field, “Boss 4”’s resolute melody manages to reassert itself against particularly single-minded, hammering rhythms – before the tune slowly veers off into less harmonically secure, discordant territory, subtly losing its foothold before it completely disintegrates.
+Initially scattered across the stereo field, “Boss 4”’s resolute melody manages to reassert itself against remarkably single-minded, hammering rhythms – before the tune slowly veers off into less harmonically secure, discordant territory, subtly losing its foothold before it completely disintegrates.
 “Stage 5” is equally clever in its development, carefully escalating the conflict between the soundtrack’s consonant, aggressive and experimental tendencies.